-Turn the Power Switch of the equipment to its "OFF" position, wait for the engine to cool, and disconnect the spark plug cap before performing any inspection, maintenance, or cleaning procedures.
+Release the brake handle, wait for the engine to cool, and disconnect the spark plug cap before performing any inspection, maintenance, or cleaning procedures.

 TO PREVENT SERIOUS INJURY FROM EQUIPMENT FAILURE:

 Do not use damaged equipment.
 If abnormal noise, vibration, or excess smoking occurs, have the problem corrected before further use.